Last Updated: October 15, 2019

 We have your explicit consent to share the information.

-We need to share your information to fulfill your product or service request, such as with a service provider who is working on our behalf.
+We need to share your information to fulfill your product or service request, or to recognize a monetary donation, such as with a service provider who is working on our behalf.

 We wish to contact you with information about products and Program Services from our business partners.